datawithibrahim/Retail-Data-Analysis-/README.md

 #  Data Analysis Project — Retail Data Analysis Using SQL / Python

 ## 📘 Overview
-This project focuses on analyzing **[your dataset/topic name]** to uncover trends, patterns, and meaningful insights.
+This project focuses on analyzing **Retail Data Analysis** to uncover trends, patterns, and meaningful insights.
 It was built using **Python, SQL, and visualization tools** to demonstrate real-world data analysis and storytelling skills.

 ---